elunna/nerfhack-changelog/README.md

 * Taming berserking monsters only un-berserks them, it doesn't pacify or tame
 * Monsters that can berserk: all dwarves, mordor orcs, uruk-hai, mumaks, zruty, fire giants, frost giants, storm giants, ettin, all ogres, owlbears, sasquatch, and balrog.
 * Berserkers get angry when stuck in traps.

+#### Rabid monsters

+This is a brand new mechanic, debuting in NerfHack!
+* The rabid rat has been removed and in its place any eligible monster can generate as a rabid version of itself.
+Any place in the code where rabid rats were previously, has been replaced with wererats.
+* There is a fairly small probability of a monster spawning rabid, but bats and coyotes always have a 1 in 10 chance of spawning infected.

+Effects of the rabid status on monsters:
+* Rabid monsters get an additional bite that can cause the player to become rabid.
+This bite attack is also poisonous (damaging CON), similar to the rabid rat.
+* Rabid monsters don't regenerate
+* They grudge all non-rabid monsters (that are capable of catching rabies).
+* They occasionally move erratically (from confusion)
+* They will never flee or become scared and will actively approach.
+* Rabid monsters cannot quaff potions.
+* Rabid monsters cannot be tamed.
+* If a tame pet becomes rabid, it immediately loses its tameness.
+* Rabid monsters grant a little extra XP.

+Effect of being rabid on the player:
+* You cannot regenerate
+* You become bloodthirsty in your attacks (similar to wielding Stormbringer).
+* You occasionally move erratically - 1 in 10 moves is confused.
+* When the player is infected a timer starts from 100 + d(CON*2) turns.
+  * At 40 turns, you develop a fear of water and cannot quaff potions.
+  * At 10 turns, you become confused.
+  * At 0 turns, you die.

+Curing rabid:
+* Generally the same guidelines for illness apply, you can apply a unicorn horn, drink healing potions (in the early stages), cast cure illness, pray (counts as a major trouble), or eat a eucalyptus leaf.
+* Rabid monsters that poly can stop being rabid if the new form is immune - the same goes for the player.

+#### Diseased monsters

+* Ported from EvilHack
+* Monsters can become infected with terminal illness, with a short countdown to death.
+* Monsters can cure themselves if they have the means, and the player can use cure sickness or eucalyptus leaves to heal sick pets.

 #### Accurate behavior